-Rewards
+Rewards;

-- Are part of the positive 'language' we use in school - Are linked to positive choices and achievements - Are focused on our Make a Difference values and school rules - Are made clear to a child as to why they have been given.
+- Are part of the positive 'language' we use in school, - Are linked to positive choices and achievements, - Are focused on our Make a Difference values and school rules, - Are made clear to a child as to why they have been given.

-All children are allocated to a house named after a bird: Robins, Wrens, Swallows, Kingfishers or Chaffinches.
+Each child is allocated to a house named after a bird: Robins, Wrens, Swallows, Kingfishers or Chaffinches.
 The houses are made up of children from all year groups.
-Children are rewarded tokens for demonstrating one or more of the Make a Difference values.
-These are collected in class and and tallied each half term for each house and a reward given to the children in the house with the most tokens.
+Children are rewarded tokens for demonstrating our Make a Difference values.
+These are collected in class and tallied each half term for each house and a reward given to the children in the house with the most tokens.
 Gold special tokens can be awarded for significant achievement and will count as 10 tokens.